hellowac/mypy-zh-cn-old/docs/mypy_conf/command_line.md

        test(bad, bar)
     ```

-.. option:: --strict
+<span id="strict"></span>`--strict`

-    This flag mode enables all optional error checking flags.
+   : This flag mode enables all optional error checking flags.
 You can see the
     list of flags enabled by strict mode in the full :option:`mypy --help` output.

     Note: the exact list of flags enabled by running :option:`--strict` may change
     over time.

-.. option:: --disable-error-code
+<span id="disable-error-code"></span>`--disable-error-code`

-    This flag allows disabling one or multiple error codes globally.
+   : This flag allows disabling one or multiple error codes globally.
     See :ref:`error-codes` for more information.

     ```python